 Signage in Catalan

-Controversy over the new signs in Spanish on the AP-7: the ministry will review if there have been "anomalies"
+Controversy over the new signs in Spanish on the AP-7: the ministry will review whether there have been any "anomalies"

-BarcelonaJunts has denounced the Castilianization of Catalan toponymy in the AP-7 signs at the Congress.
-Following up on complaints from various users on social media, who have taken photos with concrete examples, such as Barberá del Vallès (with a closed accent), Montornes (without an accent), or the Girona Sud/Sur or Oest/Oeste exit (now bilingual), it already presented a battery of questions on Tuesday about the changes in road signage, which in some cases have gone from Catalan to Castilian.
-The same is happening in the Valencian Community, with Valencia (without an accent) and Alicante (for Alacant).
-In fact, the battle for the toponymy of the Valencian Community is one of the main battles of the current PP and Vox government.
-This Wednesday, deputy Isidre Gavín denounced "the Hispanization of public space" and stated on RAC1: "They are taking us back to Francoism".
-Gavín assures that there is "replacement of signs to add the toponym in Castilian when it is totally unnecessary, absurd and useless".
-He also frames it within the critical situation of the social use of Catalan.
-"Is this the time to do this?
+BarcelonaJunts has denounced in Congress the Castilianization of Catalan place names on signs along the AP-7 highway.
+Responding to complaints from various users on social media, who shared photos with specific examples, such as Barberá (with a closed accent), Montornes (without an accent), or the Girona Sud/Sur and Oest/Oeste exits (now bilingual), on Tuesday they submitted a series of questions regarding the changes in road signage, which in some cases has switched from Catalan to Castilian.
+The same is happening in the Valencian Community, with Valencia (without an accent) and Alicante (replacing it with Alacant).
+In fact, the toponymy of the Valencian Community is one of the main points of contention for the current PP and Vox government.
+On Wednesday, Junts deputy Isidre Gavín denounced "the Spanishization of public spaces" and stated on RAC1: "They are taking us back to Francoism."
+Gavín asserts that there is a "replacement of signs to add the place name in Spanish when it is completely unnecessary, absurd, and pointless."
+He also frames this within the critical situation of the social use of Catalan.
+"Is now the time to do this?
 It doesn't make sense.
-Is the second channel of Televisió Espanyola being Catalanized and the roads are being Castilianized?", he asked.
-For this reason, they have asked the Ministry of Transport, which is responsible for the AP-7, to explain why these changes have been made.
-Miriam Nogueras also referred to it during this Wednesday's session addressing Pedro Sánchez directly.
+Are they Catalanizing the second channel of Spanish Television and Castilianizing the roads?" he asked.
+For this reason, they have asked the Ministry of Transport, which is responsible for the AP-7 highway, to explain why these changes have been made.
+Miriam Nogueras also made reference to this. in Wednesday's session Addressing Pedro Sánchez directly.

-The ministry has confirmed to ARA that some signs have been renewed "because they were in poor condition and to change the numbering of exits that were mis-measured".
-The AP-7 was a motorway with a concession to Abertis (Acesa) until 2021, the year it was rescued.
-Since then, it has come under the Directorate General of Roads, the current responsible body.
-The ministry states that 22 signs have been renewed, of which 20 are exclusively in Catalan because they are official toponymy and only two have been made bilingual.
-The DGC assures that it complies with the criteria established in the standard (8.1 IC) and that it "is evaluating whether there has been any non-compliance".
-"If any anomaly is detected, it will work immediately to resolve it".
+The ministry has confirmed to ARA that some signs have been renewed "because they were in poor condition and to correct the numbering of exits that were incorrectly kilometered."
+The AP-7 was a highway that had a concession with Abertis (Acesa) until 2021, the year it was taken over by the state.
+Since then, it has been under the jurisdiction of the Directorate General of Highways, the current responsible body.
+The ministry states that 22 signs have been renewed, 20 of which are exclusively in Catalan because they are official place names, and only two have been made bilingual.
+The DGC (Directorate General of Highways) assures that it complies with the criteria established in the standard (8.1 IC) and that it "is evaluating whether any non-compliance has occurred."
+"If any anomaly is detected, it will work immediately to resolve it."

 Cargando